instructor-ai/instructor/docs/concepts/partial.md

 Field level streaming provides incremental snapshots of the current state of the response model that are immediately useable.
 This approach is particularly relevant in contexts like rendering UI components.

-Instructor supports this pattern by making use of `Partial[T]`.
+Instructor supports this pattern by making use of `create_partial`.
 This lets us dynamically create a new class that treats all of the original model's fields as `Optional`.

 ## Understanding Partial Responses